Coping with Label Shift via Distributionally Robust Optimisation: Introduction

 Most existing work on label shift operates in the setting where one has an \emph{unlabelled} test sample that can be used to estimate the shifted label probabilities~\citep{du2014semi,Lipton:2018,Azizzadenesheli:2018}.
 Subsequently, one can retrain a classifier using these probabilities in place of the training label probabilities.
 While such techniques have proven effective, it is not always feasible to access an unlabelled set.
 Further, one may wish to deploy a learned model in \emph{multiple} test environments, each one of which has its own label distribution.
 For example, the label distribution for a vehicle detection camera may change continuously while driving across the city.
 Instead of simply deploying a separate model for each scenario, deploying a \emph{single} model that is robust to shifts may be more efficient and practical.
 Hence, we address the following question in this work: \emph{can we learn a single classifier that is robust to a family of arbitrary shifts?}

 We answer the above question by modeling label shift via distributionally robust optimisation (DRO)~\citep{Shapiro:2014,Rahimian:2019}.
-DRO offers a convenient way of coping with distribution shift, by seeking a model that performs well on \emph{all} label distributions that are ``close'' to the training data label distribution.
-Intuitively, this task can be cast as a game between the learner and an \emph{adversary}, with the latter allowed to pick label distributions that maximise the learner's loss.
+DRO offers a convenient way of coping with distribution shift, and have lead to successful applications (e.g. \cite{faury2020distributionally, qi2020online}).
+Intuitively, by seeking a model that performs well on \emph{all} label distributions that are ``close'' to the training data label distribution, this task can be cast as a game between the learner and an \emph{adversary}, with the latter allowed to pick label distributions that maximise the learner's loss.
 We remark that while adversarial perspectives have informed popular paradigms such as GANs, these pursue fundamentally different objectives from DRO (see Appendix~\ref{sec:other-related} for details).

 Although several previous works have explored DRO for tackling the problem of \emph{example} shift (e.g., adversarial examples)~\citep{Namkoong:2016,Namkoong:2017,Duchi:2018}, an application of DRO to the {label} shift setting poses several challenges: (a) updating the adversary's distribution na\"{i}vely requires solving a nontrivial convex optimisation subproblem with limited tractability, and also needs careful parameter tuning; and (b) na\"{i}vely estimating gradients under the adversarial distribution on a randomly sampled minibatch can lead to unstable behaviour (see~\S\ref{sec:unbiased}).
 We overcome these challenges by proposing the first algorithm that successfully optimises a DRO objective for label shift on a large scale dataset (i.e., ImageNet).
 Our objective encourages robustness to arbitrary label distribution shifts within a \emph{KL-divergence ball} of the empirical label distribution.
 Importantly, we show that this choice of robustness set admits an \emph{efficient} and \emph{stable} update step.